unboxedtechnology/angularjs-styleguide/README.md

 ### Singletons

-  - Services are instantiated with the `new` keyword, use `this` for public methods and variables.
-Since these are so similar to factories, use a factory instead for consistency.
+  - Services are instantiated with the `new` keyword, use `this` for public methods and variables

     Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.